princenyeche/BOP/README.md

 ```

 #### Using Redis Worker
-Using redis locally, download the software; on macOS use `brew install redis` once installed, start the service automatically by using `brew services start redis`. which will enable the app listen for Jobs. you can view this by running on terminal `rq worker bulkops-jobs`.
+Using redis locally, download the software.
+On macOS use `brew install redis`.
+Once installed start the service automatically by using `brew services start redis`.
+Which will enable the app listen for Jobs.
+You can view these jobs by running on terminal `rq worker bulkops-jobs`.

 ### Other Linux Hosting
-* You can use other linux servers as well to install this application online
+* You can use other linux servers as well to install this application online.

 ## SECURITY
 (If using the online version from Atlassian Marketplace)